Speaker | Time | Text |

 They look like they've been combed into place. | ||

-When the light is shining off them, they have a tremendous shame to them. | ||
+When the light is shining off them, they have a tremendous sheen to them. | ||

-It's just a very beautiful thing to behold. | ||
+Just a very beautiful thing to behold. | ||

-And none of these people, Doug and Dave, Robert Earnest, or Jim Stubble, have ever been able to produce anything in public that looks like the Ring of Fire. | ||
+And none of these people, seven days rather than original, have ever been able to produce anything in public that looks like a real current. | ||

 So that's one reason. | ||

-Another reason is that there are so many anomalous effects that I have photographed and recorded that simply can't be done by the human hand. | ||
+Another reason is that there are so many amount of effects that I have photographed and recorded that simply can't be done by the human hand. | ||

 And some of these effects are multiple layering. | ||

-It's where you get the intersection of, say, a path with a ring, or a path with a circle. | ||
+It's where you get the intersection of, say, a path with a ring or a path with a circle. | ||

-I have seen as many as four different layers, and it's not just one layer of crop on top of the other going in different directions, but they're interwoven with each other without any damage to the stalks. | ||
+And it's not just one layer of crop on top of the other going in different directions, but they're interwoven with each other without any damage to the stalks. | ||

 You'll have to remember that the stalks are very brittle. | ||

-Most of the formations that grow late in the harvest season, and they're very dried out. | ||
+Most of the formations occur late in the harvest season and they're very dried out. | ||

-You try to bend them the slightest bit and they will crimp or break. | ||
+You try to bend them the slightest bit and they will crink or break. | ||

-What I saw had no crimp and there was no sign of footprint in the foil. | ||
+What I saw had no crimps and there was no sign of footprints in the soil. | ||

 Are you suggesting that the stalks are so brittle that pressed as they are in the making of the circle, whatever it is that does it, they should have broken? | ||

-Not in just pushing them down, they will be crimped, but in trying to interweave them You have to look at it like weaving a cloth. | ||
+But in trying to interweave them, you have to look at it like weaving of cloth. | ||

 It's quite intricate. | ||

-In doing that by hand, you have to bend them seriously, and you'll find crimps or bends at various places along the stock. | ||
+In doing that by hand, you have to bend them seriously, and you will find crimps or bends at various places along the stalk. | ||

 Whereas in an authentic crop circle, there's only one single bend, and that is at the ground level. | ||

-Other things I've seen is, in some cases, literally thousands of individual stocks still standing. | ||
+Other things I've seen is, in some cases, literally thousands of individual stalks still standing. | ||

-Single individual stocks. | ||
+Single individual stalks. | ||

-Most of them are just inches apart, and they had never been flat to the ground. | ||
+Most of them are just inches apart, and they had never been flattened to the ground. | ||

 There was no crimp or any mark of a crease. | ||